oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Click Next to go to the next page.

-**11. Provide Database Name.**
+**11. Provide database name.**

    If the target database is Exadata Cloud Service or Exadata Cloud at Customer, then the database DB_NAME should be the same as the source database DB_NAME.

    If the target database is Oracle Cloud Infrastructure, then the database DB_NAME can be the same as or different from the source database DB_NAME.

-   Our Target Database is Oracle Base Database and we can specify a same or different name for DB_NAME.
+   Our target database is Oracle Base Database and we can specify a same or different name for DB_NAME.

-   We will keep the same DB_NAME as Source Database for this lab.
+   We will keep the same DB_NAME as source database for this lab.

    Provide "Database name" as "ORCL" and "Database unique name suffix" as "T"